 Additionally, Vivo Y95 comes with a dedicated Game Mode as we have earlier seen in the EMUI of Huawei phones.
 With this mode, you can block incoming calls, mute notifications, and enable picture-in-picture view while gaming so you don’t have to switch apps to chat with your friends.

 The Vivo Y95 is powered by a Snapdragon 439 that is coupled with Adreno 505 GPU.
-A RAM of 4GB drives the phone through daily tasks along with an internal storage of 64GB.
+A RAM of 4GB drives the phone through daily tasks along with internal storage of 64GB.

 Simple tasks such as social media browsing, transferring data, streaming videos, and navigating through the phone weren’t a problem.
 The phone performed great in our light usage test.
 Here are the benchmark results of the device.

 When using the phone for heavy gaming and multitasking, we noticed a great deal of insignificant performance.
-Keep in mind that playing PUBG on basic graphic settings won’t be a problem for the device but playing games like the Asphalt 9 would lead to frame drops in the game, ultimately producing a laggy experience.
+Keep in mind that playing PUBG on basic graphics settings won’t be a problem for the device but playing games like the Asphalt 9 would lead to frame drops in the game, ultimately producing a laggy experience.

 The phone also gets warm in heavy usage but not to a point where it get uncomfortable to hold anymore.
 However, you naturally would not expect an entry-level processor to provide a mid-range performance, let along flagship experience.